AVMCMC/AuxiliaryVariationalMCMC/README.md

 # Auxiliary Variational MCMC

 This repository contains code needed to reproduce or extend the experiments in the ICLR submission [Auxiliary Variational MCMC]().
-The repository contains code both to draw samples using Auxiliary Variational MCMC and also [A-NICE-MCMC]() and [L2HMC]().
-We would like to extend their thanks to the authors of both these papers for open sourcing their code and we have included lightly edited versions of their code here.
+The repository contains code both to draw samples using Auxiliary Variational MCMC and also [A-NICE-MCMC](https://github.com/ermongroup/a-nice-mc) and [L2HMC](https://github.com/brain-research/l2hmc).
+We would like to extend our thanks to the authors of both these papers for open sourcing their code and we have included lightly edited versions of their code here.

 ## Dependencies